mekongsoft/custchurn-demo/README.md

 We have also reached the similar conclusions to Internet Customer Churn Prediction:

-a) Internet customers with Month-to-Month Contract opted to move out than One-Year Contracted or Two-Year Contracted customers
+1. Internet customers with Month-to-Month Contract opted to move out than One-Year Contracted or Two-Year Contracted customers

-b) Internet customers who pay by Credit-Card Automatic Transfer, Bank Automatic Transfer or Mailed Check are less likely to churn
+2. Internet customers who pay by Credit-Card Automatic Transfer, Bank Automatic Transfer or Mailed Check are less likely to churn

-c) Internet customers having DSL service are less likely to churn than Fibre optic service
+3. Internet customers having DSL service are less likely to churn than Fibre optic service

-d) Internet customers without dependents are more likely to churn
+4. Internet customers without dependents are more likely to churn

-e) Internet customers churn due to lack of online security
+5. Internet customers churn due to lack of online security

-f) Most of the senior (elder) Internet customers churn
+6. Most of the senior (elder) Internet customers churn

-g) Internet customers with Paperless Billing are more likely to churn
+7. Internet customers with Paperless Billing are more likely to churn

-h) Internet customers with no TechSupport are more likely to churn
+8. Internet customers with no TechSupport are more likely to churn

-i) Internet customers with higher Monthly Charges are also more likely to churn
+9. Internet customers with higher Monthly Charges are also more likely to churn

-j) Newer Internet customers are more likely to churn
+10. Newer Internet customers are more likely to churn

-This Repo is for Markerting Demo tasks.
+This Repo is for Marketing Demo tasks.

 https://github.com/mekongsoft/custchurn-demo